Inbibo/adonisfx_docs/docs/faq.md

 Make sure that your firewall configuration allows the connection and try using the `ping` command to check the connectivity.
 If the connection is valid but AdonisFX can't load, please contact support.

 ## How can I transfer the results of skin simulation to the final mesh?
 Make use of the [AdnSkinMerge](maya/skin_merge) deformer to blend animated and simulated meshes into a single final mesh.
+You can check how to set it up in the [A Simple Setup](maya/simple_setup.md#adnskinmerge) page.